More action, less talk, distinguish Biden’s 100-day sprint

 WASHINGTON (AP) — The card tucked in President Joe Biden’s right jacket pocket must weigh a ton.
 You can see the weight of it on his face when he digs it out, squints and ever-so-slowly reads aloud the latest tally of COVID-19 dead.

 Sometimes he’ll stumble on a digit — after all, flubs come with the man.
-But the message is always clear: The toll of the virus weighs on him constantly, a millstone that helps explain why the typically garrulous politician with the the megawatt smile has often seemed downright dour.
+But the message is always clear: The toll of the virus weighs on him constantly, a millstone that helps explain why the typically garrulous politician with the megawatt smile has often seemed downright dour.

 For any new leader, a lingering pandemic that has killed more than a half-million citizens would be plenty for a first 100 days.
 But it has been far from the sole preoccupation for the now 78-year-old Biden.